alexander-pv/pyiwe/README.rst

 .. code:: bash

-   $ conda install -c alexander-pv pyiwe
+   $ conda install -c anaconda -c conda-forge -c alexander-pv pyiwe

 The package file from PyPi or conda does not include terminal TNT.
 To install it, open python in terminal mode and import ``pyiwe`` package.